Humane Canada (previously the Canadian Federation of Humane Societies)

 - Canadian Capacity For Care (C4C) case studies

-The CFHS hosts an annual conference, the National Animal Welfare Conference, that brings together animal welfare advocates from across Canada and provides an essential forum for networking and education.
-The conference is held in different parts of the country each year.
+Humane Canada hosts an annual conference, the National Animal Welfare Conference, that brings together animal welfare advocates from across Canada and provides an essential forum for networking and education.
+This is held in different parts of the country each year.
 It’s an excellent conference and a wonderful networking opportunity.